Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: The Three Classes of Weakly-Anharmonic Potentials

-The precise order of the truncations' leading terms is quite unimportant, it is the qualitative class of the potential that determines its qualitative dynamic features.
+The precise order~$\nu$ of a truncation's leading anharmonic term~$\alpha_\nu^{\cal A} x^\nu$ is quite unimportant for our discussion, as it is the qualitative class of the potential that determines its qualitative dynamic features we are primarily interested in.

-With respect to qualitative features of Wigner flow for weakly excited bound state systems, just as for the associated phase portraits in the classical case, only three classes of anharmonic potentials exist : \emph{hard, soft}, and \emph{odd potentials}.
+With respect to qualitative features of Wigner current for weakly-excited bound state systems, just as for the associated phase portraits in the classical case, see~fig.~\ref{fig:Potential}, only three classes of anharmonic potentials exist: \emph{hard, soft}, and \emph{odd} potentials.
 We checked this numerically for several potentials and it is plausible from our discussion below.

-All potentials with an even order leading term that is \emph{positive} have qualitatively similar classical phase space profiles.
-They correspond to springs harder than their Hookian reference~(\ref{eq:Vharm}), compare left column of Fig.~\ref{fig:Potential}.
-Soft potentials have a negative leading term of even order.
-For potentials of a leading term of odd order we always set the leading term $\alpha_\nu < 0$, making the odd potentials soft for $x>0$ and hard for $x<0$.
+All potentials with a leading positive anharmonic term of even order have qualitatively similar classical phase-space profiles.
+They correspond to springs harder than their Hookian reference~(\ref{eq:Vharm}), see left column of fig.~\ref{fig:Potential}.
+Soft potentials have a negative leading term of even order, fig.~\ref{fig:Potential}, middle column.
+For potentials of a leading term of odd order we always set the leading term $\alpha_\nu < 0$, making the odd potentials soft for $x>0$ and hard for $x<0$, fig.~\ref{fig:Potential}, right column.

-For each class a representative exists for which all bound state eigenfunctions and eigenenergies are known in simple closed form.
-As such representatives we choose the Eckart, Rosen-Morse, and Morse potentials~\cite{Dutt_AJP88}, denoted by superscripts~$\cal V = E$, $\cal R$, $\cal M$; they are hard, soft, and odd, respectively; see Fig.~\ref{fig:Potential}.
+For each class a representative exists for which all bound state eigenfunctions and eigenenergies are known in simple closed form~\cite{Dutt_AJP88}.
+As such representatives we choose the hard Eckart,~$V^{\cal E}$, soft Rosen-Morse,~$V^{\cal R}$, and odd Morse potential,~$V^{\cal M}$; see fig.~\ref{fig:Potential} and Table~\ref{tab:SIPs}.
+For the Morse case all bound-state Wigner distributions are known~\cite{Dahl_JCP88} and were used to cross-check some of our numerical calculations.

-Potentials $\VV$ which, based on their truncation $\VV_{\nu}$, are classed as even or odd can contain higher order Taylor terms which are not necessarily only even or odd.
+Anharmonic potentials $\VV$ which, based on their truncation $\VV_{\nu}$, are classed as even or odd can contain higher order Taylor terms which are not necessarily only even or odd.
 The influence of such higher terms can be neglected since we limit our investigation to weakly excited systems.
-If we were to regard the truncated right hand side of Eq.~(\ref{eq:V_trunc}) as the full potential, soft and odd potentials would obviously be open, without any bound eigenstates, we exclude such cases.
-With these provisions, studying one representative of each class allows us to cover qualitative features of Wigner flow of the bound states of \emph{all} weakly excited weakly anharmonic potentials.
+If we were to regard the truncated right hand side of Eq.~(\ref{eq:V_trunc}) as the full potential, soft and odd potentials would obviously have no bound eigenstates; we exclude such cases.